Click! And the message is already sent. Click! Transfer done. Click! Paid for the new shoes. No question: the Internet has simplified our lives.

 Unfortunately also that of scammers.
 Because they target by email, websites, phone calls, and messengers with the intention to cause great damage to our confidential information.
 It’s called phishing.
 And it doesn’t just affect private individuals.
 Phishing is now a major threat to companies.

-How is phishing evolving in 2023, and what can you do to protect yourself?
+How is phishing evolving, and what can you do to protect yourself?
 These are some questions we are happy to answer for you.
 Best through education.
 Here you go:

 What Is Phishing?

 Cybercriminals use this technique to fraudulently obtain confidential information from users or recipients.
 They send a fake email as bait to “fish” for personal information and passwords.

 They are emails that contain false information and links that redirect your responses to false internet pages with forms and questions to obtain your personal data.